What is a protection order against malicious harassment, stalking, and telephone harassment (harassment protection order)?

 There are two types of harassment protection orders: an ex parte temporary order and a final protection order.

-Final protection orders: A final protection order can be issued for up to one year only after a court hearing in which you and the harasser both have a chance to present evidence, testimony, and witnesses.
-To grant you the final order, the judge must believe that:
+Final protection orders: A final protection order can be issued for up to one year only after a court hearing in which you and the harasser both have a chance to present evidence, testimony, and witnesses but it can be renewed for good cause.3 To grant you the final order, the judge must believe that you were the victim of malicious harassment, stalking, or telephone harassment within the 90 days before you filed your petition and it is likely that such behavior would happen in the future.4

 What protections can I get in a protection order against malicious harassment, stalking, and telephone harassment?